marcusnerdicus/REDAGraphDocs/Reports/ReportTypes/reda_rpt_type_days_to_sold.md

 ## Days To Sold

-A scatter diagram displaying the number of days to a Sold status for Properties in the selected MLS Area for a Price Range and Date Range.
+A scatter diagram displaying the number of days to a Sold status for Properties in the selected MLS Area based on a specific Price Range and Date Range.
 The report is useful for identifying what property price points sell the quickest in a given MLS Area.

 ![days_to_sold](../../images/reda_rpt_days_to_sold.PNG)